Skip to Content

 Cool entrance to TAO restaurant and nightclub in Venetian

+Our advice is to pick a club based on music type, rather than reputation.
 We’ve been to Tao and Hakkasan, both of which were great but they were also entirely contrasting experiences.
 Go where the music takes you.

-9. Watch An Iconic Las Vegas Show
+9. Las Vegas Shows

 Woman walking into Beatles Love show in Mirage Las Vegas

-The Beatles Love by Cirque Du Soleil in The Mirage
+Kristen at The Beatles Love by Cirque Du Soleil in The Mirage

 • Cirque Du Soleil